Skip to content

 Example: eth_rpc_url = "https://nd-123-456-789.p2pify.com/60f2a23810ba11c827d3da642802412a"

-Save the changes in heimdall-config.toml.
+Finally, save the changes in heimdall-config.toml.

-Configure the Bor Service
+Configure the Bor service

-Open for editing vi /var/lib/bor/config.toml.
+Open the config file for editing by running: vi /var/lib/bor/config.toml.

 To get the node ID of Bor on the sentry machine: